mlefree/apc_mini_x/mle2/README.md

 Cascading record mode - one click fills the entire column automatically.

-Based on **mle** with automatic vertical recording: press one pad, watch it cascade down recording each row below with the same bar length, then loop back to play.
+Based on **mle1** with automatic vertical recording: press one pad, watch it cascade down recording each row below with the same bar length, then loop back to play.
 Perfect for hands-free layered loop building.

 ## Philosophy

-**mle2** takes the opinionated bar-length workflow of **mle** and adds cascading automation.
+**mle2** takes the opinionated bar-length workflow of **mle1** and adds cascading automation.
 Instead of manually recording each layer, you trigger one pad and let the script build your vertical loop stack automatically.
 This is ideal for:

 - Building complex layers without breaking flow
 - Creating evolving textures that develop over time